A New Combinatorial Property of Geometric Unique Sink Orientations: Kaleidoscopes

 In dimensions 3 and 4, the question can be answered by brute-force, using lists of all isomorphism classes of USOs.
 In dimension 3, there are $19$ such classes, and each one turns out to contain a member with property~L. But already in dimension 4, there are $9$ (out of $14614$) isomorphism classes that contain no member with property~L. Figure~\ref{fig:4d_non_L} depicts a 4-dimensional USO such that no isomorphic copy has property~L.

 In this section, we systematically construct such examples in higher dimensions.
 We show that for every $n$-cube USO, there is a $2n$-cube USO---a \emph{kaleidoscope}---that contains all ``mirror images'' of the former.
-And using this fact, we show that if a $n$-cube USO does not have property~L, then no isomorphic copy of the corresponding kaleidoscope has property~L. Separately, starting from any P-cube, we show how to construct a kaleidoscope that is also a P-cube, implying that property~L is not satisfied by all P-cubes.
+And using this fact, we show that if a $n$-cube USO does not have property~L, then no isomorphic copy of the corresponding kaleidoscope has property~L. Separately, starting from any P-cube, we show how to construct a kaleidoscope that is also a P-cube.
 In particular, starting from the spinner, we construct a 6-dimensional P-cube with no isomorphic copy that satisfies property~L.

 Throughout this section, we mostly consider $n$-cube USOs and $2n$-cube USOs.
 Whenever we consider USOs of (some possibly other) general dimension, we will use $m$ to denote this dimension.
 It will also be convenient to slightly abuse notation and identify a USO with its outmap $\phi$.